BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 And once that's done, there it is: there is no trace left of our secret feature and passphrase.
 Even with access to the source code, no one can access our easter egg without knowing the passphrase.
 We did it!

 {{< video src="final-demo.mp4" >}}

+Here is the final version of the code: https://playground.babylonjs.com/#GBRNEJ#6

 ## Parting words